diaslais/vic-project/README.md

 - Clicking on a movie loads details about that movie
 - An error feedback is given if the API data load fails
 - User can search for a specific movie through search mode or filter the movie list by selecting a genre
-- Movies can be added to favorites and the user can access a list with their favorite movies
+- Movies can be added to favorites and the user can access a list with of favorite movies

 ![Movies](screenshots/favorites.png "Main screen with list of movies")
 ![Movie Detail](screenshots/moviedetail.png "Details of a specific movie")